J-C-B/bash-scrips/README.md

 bash-scrips
 ===========

-A ollection of the bash scripts i use
+A collection of the bash scripts I use, random but useful.

+Feel free to use / edit

+Cheers